-The Group continues to exercise financial of 89.8% as prudence in capital management.
-As on par with to 31 December 2019, the Group has cash reserves of \$3.1 billion.
+The Group continues to exercise financial prudence in capital management.
+As of 31 December 2019, the Group has cash reserves of \$3.1 billion.

 The Net Asset Value (NAV) per share as at 31 December 2019 stands at \$11.60.
 Notably, the Group adopts the policy of stating investment properties at cost less accumulated depreciation and impairment losses.
-Had the Group factored in fair value gains on its investment properties, the Revalued Net Asset Value (RNAV) per share would be \$16.46.
+Had the Group factored in fair value gains on its investment properties, the Revalued be \$16.46.